yarivgraf/apache-impala-cluster-docker/README.md

 To get impala shell (on datanodes):

-docker exec -it impalad bash
+docker exec -it impalad impala-shell.sh

-After get into bash, run:

-$ . /etc/profile.d/globals.sh

-$ impala_shell.sh

 ## All docker images can be found here: